holman/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Zach Holman.
+You probably don't want that.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your